BackOverview: The Placements tool - for organising work experience

 | Check-in | In person only | Any teacher can record a ‘check-in’ note about the placement.
 This form is optional: if a teacher never completes it, the form stays amber, without stopping anything else from happening. | This form goes live on the teacher side of the placements tool on the first day of the placement. |

 | Employer review form | Both | Employer reviews how the placement went, and gives the student advice for the future.
-In this form they can choose whether they want to be part of the school’s/college’s placements database. | For placements with no end date, we send the form one month after the start date; for placements with an end date, we send it the morning after the end date. |
+In this form the employer can choose whether they want to be part of the school’s/college’s placements database. | For placements with no end date, we send the form one month after the start date; for placements with an end date, we send it the morning after the end date. |

-| Student reflection form | Both | Student reflects on what they’ve learnt. | For placements with no end date, we send the form one month after the start date; for placements with an end date, we send it the morning after the end date. |
+| Student reflection form | Both | Student reflects on what they’ve learnt from the placement.
+The employer cannot see what the the student enters in the Student reflection form.
+For the employer to see the student's reflections or feedback on the placement, this would need to be passed on to the employer separately. | For placements with no end date, we send the form one month after the start date; for placements with an end date, we send it the morning after the end date. |

 Some email tips